 in the case of ownership housing, households with incomes in the lowest 60 percent of the income distribution for the regional market area or b) in the case of rental housing, households with incomes in the lowest 60 percent of the income distribution for renter households for the regional market area.’

-10.22.42 “ .
+10.22.42 “ Métis means peoples inhabiting Canada (Turtle Island) that have a mix of First Nations and European ancestry, whom define themselves as Métis.
+Métis peoples are a distinct group from First Nations, Inuit, and non-Indigenous peoples inhabiting Canada (Turtle Island).
+They have a unique landscape, history, culture, and spirituality.

 10.22.43 “MICRO-SCALE WIND ENERGY GENERATING SYSTEM” means a maximum of one wind energy generating system with a maximum nameplate rating capacity of 10 kilowatts (10 kW)

 “MINIMUM DISTANCE SEPARATION (MDS) FORMULA” means the formula developed by the Ministry of Agriculture and Food for the purposes of establishing separation distances between farm operations and sensitive land uses.
 Means formulae and guidelines developed by the Province, as amended from time to time, to separate uses so as to reduce incompatibility concerns about odour from livestock facilities.